 - A little bit about what I can do for you

 - Rated [Ranking] in [Location] for [Service]

 Cold email subject line to VC

-Venture capital firms are inundated with countless pitches and networking requests on a day-to-day basis – which means that your own cold emails to VCs will need to have an unbeatable subject line, which makes great use of all the best practice we’ve covered already.
+Venture capital firms are inundated with countless pitches and networking requests on a day-to-day basis – which means that your own cold emails to VCs need an unbeatable subject line, which makes great use of all the best practices we’ve covered already.

-Here’s a look at some examples that you can use, to get started:
+Here’s a look at some subject line examples that you can use to get started:

 - Introducing [Business Name] – [Benefit]